What is the Center for Climate Strategies (CCS)?

 CCS is a nonpartisan, non-advocacy, nonprofit 501(c)(3) organization.
 CCS’s mission is to help governments and stakeholders tackle issues of climate, economic, energy and environmental security through development and implementation of consensus-based, innovative, policies, plans, and actions.

 Where is CCS located?

-CCS headquarters office is located in Washington, DC with team members located across the United States and Canada.
-We work jointly with partner organizations in Juarez, Mexico and Beijing, China.
+CCS headquarters office is located in Washington, DC with team members located across the United States.
+We work jointly with partner organizations in other nations as well.

 How many U.S. states has CCS helped?

-CCS has provided technical assistance to over 40 U.S. states involved in state climate action planning, as well as to three U.S. regions, Canadian Provinces, Chinese Provinces, and the Border States of Mexico.
+CCS has provided technical assistance to over 40 U.S. states involved in state climate action planning, as well as to three U.S. regions, Canadian Provinces, Chinese Provinces, the Border States of Mexico, Ukraine, and Guatemala.
 CCS has assisted 22 states with its signature stakeholder-driven consensus-based climate action planning process.

 Through its collaborative state planning processes CCS has worked with more than 2,000 stakeholders and technical work group experts across the U.S.

 How many U.S. states have developed climate action plans?

 Since 2000, 34 U.S. states have started or completed comprehensive climate action planning initiatives that cover two thirds of the U.S. population and economy.